 One of my daughters is obsessed with restaurant style ranch dressing, so I decided it was time to try making it myself.
 This homemade ranch dressing is full of zesty flavor, and comes together in just minutes.

-Place mayonnaise, sour cream, buttermilk, Dijon mustard, apple cider vinegar, fresh herbs and dried herbs in a bowl or jar.
+Place mayo, sour cream, buttermilk, Dijon mustard, apple cider vinegar, fresh herbs and dried herbs in a bowl or jar.
 If you’re using a bowl, whisk the mixture until it is well combined.
 For a jar, seal the jar and shake until blended.
 Refrigerate for at least 30 minutes, then serve and enjoy.

 - If you don’t have fresh herbs on hand, you can use dried herbs, although I really prefer the flavor of the fresh herbs.
 Use 1/3 of the amount of dried herbs, as dried herbs are more potent.